srikanthguhan/Slidify/index.md

 </html>
 ###  What happens in the back?

-For chi-square value of 4 with 1 degree of freedom:
+For chi-square value of 4 with 1 degree of freedom, the following R calculations take place:

 ```r
 pchisq(q = 4 , df = 1 , lower.tail = F)